thomasfowlerFIS/phase-0-macos-env-system/README.md

 programs may not work for you.
 Please reach out to an instructor for more information.

-## Check that Your macOS System Has Enough Space for Flatiron School’s Requirements
+## Check that Your macOS System Has Enough Space for Academy Xi’s Requirements

-The programs that we’ll be installing during environment setup and all of the work you’ll do with Flatiron School will need at least 4 GB of free disk space.
+The programs that we’ll be installing during environment setup and all of the work you’ll do with Academy Xi will need at least 4 GB of free disk space.
 Follow the steps below to ensure that you have enough disk space to install all the programs needed during environment setup.